 BSREC requires evidence that your Supervisor has reviewed and approved the application before it can be sent for review.
 If it is not possible for the application form to be physically signed by your Supervisor, then an email in lieu of this can be accepted, from the Supervisor’s Warwick email address.

 No- Committee review is determined by the Faculty in which you are based, not by the type of research.
 The only exception to this, is for projects that involve the NHS, which will be reviewed by BSREC, regardless of where the applicant is based.

-The application needs to provide enough detail so that another research could pick up the protocol and carry out the project without needing to ask any questions.
+The application needs to provide enough detail so that another researcher could pick up the protocol and carry out the project without needing to ask any questions.
+The more detail provided will reduce the number of queries the committee may have about the project.
 This also needs to be clear and written in a lay manner so that a non-specialist in the field can understand the study.
 Technical terms should be avoided where possible.

 No- questionnaires are considered self-consenting so it is not necessary for participants to complete a separate consent form.
 Instead a statement should be included in the introduction to the survey to state that by completing the survey, participants are consenting for their data to be used in the study.
 An information leaflet should still be provided to explain what the study is about, and what will happen to the data etc. but this can be built into the introduction and doesn’t need to be a separate document.
 It should be clear to participants how they can withdraw from the study if they change their mind.